 “Virtue” is moral excellence.
 “Virtue” is first used in the sense of superiority in every respect.
-Then the New Testament uses it in a moral sense of that which gives a person his moral worth.
+Then the New Testament uses it in a moral sense that gives a person his moral worth.
 It is his good qualities.
 It is excellence in any sphere of life and the prestige which such excellence attracts.

 Excellence is that which best becomes a person who operates under the grace of God.
 We are not to allow the unworthy to clutter our minds.
-The unworthy may not be vulgar but it may be tawdry.
+The unworthy may not be vulgar, but it may be tawdry.
 The tawdry is not worth giving mental space to.
 If we store our minds with the right things, distortions will find no room.